House Bill 40 and Senate Bill 38: Alaska Naturopathic Health Care Reform

 In Alaska, naturopathic doctors have a more limited scope of practice than other healthcare providers in Alaska with equal or lesser training, though naturopathic doctors practice safely under the complete scope in many other states.

-Major health care networks, like the Providence system, include naturopathic physicians in their integrative health care models in other states.
+Major health care networks, like the Providence system, include naturopathic doctors in their integrative health care models in other states.